 - For MSME Retail trade, the guarantee cover is 50% of the amount in default subject to a maximum of Rs.
 50 Lakh

-Steps to Register with the Government Loan Schemes
+5 Steps to Register with Banks under Govt.
+Loan Schemes

-Step 3: Agree to the terms and conditions of the Government loan scheme
+Step 3: Agree to the ”Terms & Conditions” of the Government loan scheme

 Step 4: Enter your financial credentials and other information required

-Step 5: Proceed further and continue with filling the forms and uploading the required documents
+Step 5: Proceed further and continue with filling out the forms and uploading the required documents

 - Age of the applicant

-Government loans are offered to individuals, start-up enterprises, sole proprietorship, and partnership firms, business owners, SMEs, MSMEs, private limited companies, large enterprises, etc. The minimum age criterion to apply for a government business loan is 18 years.
-For the existing businesses the minimum business existence to apply for a loan is 2 years.
-Minimum credit score to be above 650 required by lenders to sanction loan.
+Government loans are offered to individuals, startups, MSMEs, retailers, manufacturers, traders, sole proprietorships, partnership firms, business owners, public and private limited companies, large enterprises, etc. The minimum age criterion to apply for a government business loan is 18 years and maximum of up to 65 years.
+For the existing businesses/enterprises, the minimum business existence to apply for a loan is at least 1 year.

 The documents required for these government schemes may vary from one scheme to another.
 However, to give you an idea of what documents might be required when applying for the schemes; we have listed a few common documents: